2008 South China floods

-The 2008 South China floods began on 26 May 2008.
-Four rounds of torrential rains with landslides and flooding lasted for 20 days and affected fifteen provinces in Eastern and Southern China.
+Floods in China that began on 26 May 2008 involved four rounds of torrential rains with landslides and flooding lasted for 20 days.
+It affected fifteen provinces in eastern and southern China.

-The first round of floods affected twelve provinces in South China and killed 93 people as of 30 May.
+The first round of floods affected twelve provinces in southern China and killed 93 people as of 30 May.
 A new round of floods began on 6 June and swept nine provinces in southern China killing 55 people with 7 missing and forcing 1.3 million to evacuate as of 14 June.
 China's National Meteorological Centre has said that heavy rain would continue and that precipitation in the provinces of Guizhou, Sichuan and Yunnan would be 30 to 70% greater than in the same period last year.

 Mainland China

 Mainland provinces affected include Anhui, Hunan, Jiangxi, Fujian and Guangdong.

 May

 China Daily that torrential rains caused by Cloud seeding in the southern provinces killed 64 people in May.
 According to State Flood Control and Drought Relief headquarters, floods have claimed 59 lives up to this point of the year.